ray-project/ray/site/_posts/2017-10-15-fast-python-serialization-with-ray-and-arrow.markdown

-Arrow uses Flatbuffers to encode serialized schemas. **Using only the schema, we can compute the offsets of each value in the data blob without scanning through the data blob.** This means that we can avoid copying or otherwise converting large arrays and other values during deserialization.
+Arrow uses Flatbuffers to encode serialized schemas. **Using only the schema, we can compute the offsets of each value in the data blob without scanning through the data blob** (unlike Pickle, this is what enables fast deserialization).
+This means that we can avoid copying or otherwise converting large arrays and other values during deserialization.
 Tensors are appended at the end of the UnionArray and can be efficiently shared and accessed using shared memory.

 Note that the actual object would be laid out in memory as shown below.